 Brownsville Personal Injury Lawyer

 We provide personalized legal support for every client.
-Whether you were injured on the I-69E, on a commercial property, or anywhere in Brownsville, we take the time to thoroughly evaluate your claim and the circumstances surrounding your accident.
-By drawing on longstanding Brownsville relationships and leveraging our reputation, we are committed to guarding your rights and pursuing the compensation you deserve.
+Whether you were injured on I-69E, on a commercial property, or anywhere in Brownsville, we take the time to thoroughly evaluate your claim and the circumstances surrounding your accident.
+By drawing on longstanding Brownsville relationships and our reputation in Cameron County civil courts, we’re committed to protecting your rights and pursuing compensation available under the law.
+We serve clients throughout Cameron County and the broader Rio Grande Valley, offer free initial consultations, and handle personal injury cases on a contingency fee basis, meaning you pay nothing unless we achieve a successful outcome.
+Services are available in English and Spanish.

 Mendez Law Firm serves people throughout Cameron County and beyond.
 Wherever you are in the Rio Grande Valley, call today at (956) 983-9673 to schedule a free consultation.
 Let our personal injury lawyer in Brownsville, TX, assist you.